Wang-Lin-boop/GeminiMol/README.md

 export task=${dataset_name}
 ```

+> 2. Training the molecular property prediction model

 We have presented three approaches for molecular property modeling, namely AutoQSAR (broad applicability, slow speed), PropDecoder (fast speed), and FineTuning (optimal performance, moderate speed).

 In the majority of instances, the attainment of optimal performance can be accomplished through the utilization of the FineTuning script to invoke GeminiMol.

-> Fine-Tuning on downstream task
+> 2.1 Fine-Tuning on downstream task

 ``` shell
 export task="Your_Dataset" # Specify a path to your datasets (train, valid, and test)